qwiklabs-04/horizon-sdv/docs/workloads/android/abfs.md

         logs on the uploader instances to ensure all repositories have been seeded fully.
 Discuss with Google for details.

 Users can now build from the ABFS seeded source/cache, see `Android Workflows → Builds → AAOS Builder ABFS`.
 Enable `ABFS_CACHED_BUILD` if wishing to store the cacheman cache and ABFS source mount path in persistent storage in order to improve build times.

+## ABFS Utilities<a name="abfsutilities"></a>

+Several adminstrative jobs have been added to aid in management of the ABFS instances, database, backup schedules and storage.

+For example, when the server is destroyed, the spanner DB, backups and bucket storage remain.
+As such we have added tools to allow users to clean up the platform and free up resources.

+Also, on occassions the uploader instances are created but not all have ABFS running on the instance, rendering the instance of no use in seeding the server.
+In this case it is best to destroy the uploaders, recreate and check status to ensure all instances have been provisioned correctly.

+These tools can be found under `Android Workflows → Environment → ABFS`

+`Server Administration → Get Server Details`

+This returns the state of the server and ABFS process liveness.
+If ABFS is found not to be running, it will report so.

+`Server Administration → Get Spanner Details`

+This returns the state of the spanner instance, database backups, schedules and bucket storage.
+These details will help in maintaining and destroying the spanner instance and it's dependencies.

+`Server Administration → Update Spanner Backups`

+This allows the spanner database backup schedules to be updated, deleted or new schedules created.
+Backup schedules are provided by the `Get Spanner Details` job.

+`Server Administration → Destroy Spanner Instance`

+When the server is destroyed from `Server Administration → Server Operations`, there are many dependencies that remain on the platform and adding additional costs.

+Use this job to destroy the spanner instance, the associated backups and bucket storage.

+`Uploader Administration → Get Uploader Details`

+This returns the state of the uploaders and ABFS process liveness.
+If ABFS is found not to be running, it will report so.

 ## Known issues<a name="knownissues"></a>